denzelrenner/Dissertation/README.md

 # Part6B - Goatools

 To accomplish this you can simply run the command below.
+Verified by me

 ```bash
 sbatch ~/scripts/goatools_scripts/run_goatools_1173genomes_UPDATED.sh